sagarsubedi/goors/README.md

-### WIP: Please not that the project is still a work in progress and won't work.

 # The Go API to consume openrouteservice(s) painlessly!
 This library lets you consume the openrouteservice API in Go applications.
 It allows you to painlessly consume the following services: